fusion94/fusion94.org-v2/_drafts/conservation-and-hunting.md

 ##### Status

+> info ""
-It was introduced to the House on 12/14/2017 and on 02/15/2018 Subcommittee Hearings were held by the  House Natural Resources Subcommittee on Federal Lands.
+> It was introduced to the House on 12/14/2017 and on 02/15/2018 Subcommittee Hearings were held by the  House Natural Resources Subcommittee on Federal Lands.

 ### Concluding Thoughts